Shopify/quilt/documentation/getting-started.md

 - Node.JS
 - Jest

-If you're looking to enhance your understanding of these technologies, fell free to reach out in `#web-foundation-tech` on Slack.
+If you're looking to enhance your understanding of these technologies, fell free to reach out in `#kernel-web-foundations` on Slack.

 ## Tools